carpentries-incubator/logistic-regression-public-health/_episodes/02-introLogistic.md

 >
 > A) Does home ownership (whether a participant's home is owned or rented)
 > vary across income bracket in the general US population?
-> B) Is there an association between BMI and pulse in the general US population?
+> B) Is there an association between BMI and pulse rate in the general US population?
 > C) Do participants with diabetes on average have a higher weight than participants without diabetes?
 >
 > > ## Solution
 > > A) The outcome variable is home ownership and the explanatory variable
 > > is income bracket.
-> > Since home ownership is a binary outcome variable, this question could
+> > Since home ownership is a binary outcome variable, logistic regression could
-> > be suited for logistic regression.
+> > be a suitable way to investigate this question.
-> > B) Since both variables are continuous, this question is not suitable
+> > B) Since both variables are continuous, logistic regression is not suitable
-> > for logistic regression.
+> > for this question.
 > > C) The outcome variable is weight and the explanatory variable is
 > > diabetes.
 Since the outcome variable is continuous and
 > > the explanatory variable is binary,
 > > this question is not suited for logistic regression.
 > > Note that an alternative question, with diabetes as the outcome
-> > variable and weight as the explanatory variable, could be suited
+> > variable and weight as the explanatory variable, could be investigated
-> > for logistic regression.
+> > using logistic regression.
 > {: .solution}
 {: .challenge}